Campus safety and security are important issues at Johnston Community College. Our

 Additional information and resources can be found at the following websites:

-North Carolina Sex Offender & Public Protection Registration Programs Publication
+North Carolina Sex Offender & Public Protection Registration Programs Publication (PDF)

 NC SAVAN (North Carolina Statewide Automated Victim Assistance and Notification)